You and I are parenting in a new era.

 1. Find your balance

 Yes, a strong sense of self-esteem is the goal of every parent for their child.
-But praising your child’s every move and celebrating his attempts to try, whether or not he succeeds at the task however, can bolster a false sense of confidence or create a warped sense of self and reality.
+But praising your child’s every move and celebrating his attempts to try, whether or not he succeeds at the task, however, can bolster a false sense of confidence or create a warped sense of self and reality.

 Similarly, it’s great to spend regular quality time with your child.
 But sometimes we think that the only quality time our children have in life is with us.
 And, honestly, just typing that makes me realize how irrational that is – but so many of us think that.
 We guard family times jealously, because we believe, on some level, that this is the highest quality of interaction our child can receive with others.
 Is it, really?

 And when it comes to academics and opportunities in life, we push our children to give of their best, to excel, to seek out their niche in the marketplace.
 Again, in itself, nothing harmful.
-But are we so concerned about giving our kids the “best shot” at lift that we serve long hours as a school volunteer, just so our son is guaranteed a place in a popular school?
+But are we so concerned about giving our kids the “best shot” at life that we serve long hours as a school volunteer, just so our son is guaranteed a place in a popular school?
 Or do we take leave during the exam period to “make sure” that our daughter doesn’t fail a single paper?

 It’s all about balance.
 And what’s “balanced” really isn’t an easy one-size-fits-all formula I can list out here.
 Every individual and every family has to figure out its own mix of push and pull, challenge and affirmation, time spent together, and time spent apart.